Cach30verfl0w/libelf/README.md

 </div>

 ## Safety
-I aim to use as few unsafe blocks as possible, but I had to use a few ([Elf::from_bytes](https://github.com/Cach30verfl0w/libelf/blob/main/src/lib.rs#L70-L74)).
+I aim to use as few unsafe blocks as possible, but I had to use a few.
 This library is as safe as possible for me.
 I can remove a lot unsafe blocks when Rust contains [safe transmutes](https://rust-lang.github.io/rfcs/2835-project-safe-transmute.html).

 ## Related projects
 I found some projects that are related to this.
 A few of them are written in a different language, but you can check out them too.
 Here is a list with them.
 Many of them are also better and more production-ready than this crate.